 Yes.
 When you receive COBRA benefits, the cost involved for coverage is generally more than what you were paying previously.
 Employers that paid for all or part of your health insurance premiums before COBRA may continue to do so, but they are not legally required to.
 Most employers do not continue to pay premiums for those wishing to continue coverage.

-Under COBRA, most beneficiaries are required by their employer to pay the entire amount it costs to insure them.
+Under COBRA, most beneficiaries are required by their employer to pay the entire amount it costs for coverage.
 This includes the amount that the employee had paid as well as the amount that the employer had contributed to the cost of coverage.
 In addition, there may be a two-percent administrative fee charged, but overall costs charged to the COBRA recipients cannot exceed 102% of their premium.
 If an individual or family on COBRA does not make timely premium payments to the group plan, they may be terminated by the group plan and lose their coverage and COBRA rights.

 Employers are required to provide notices to employees about their rights under COBRA.
 For those employers not subject to COBRA, the availability of any continuation of coverage is generally discussed in the health plan booklet.

 In terms of which types of group health plans are subject to COBRA, plans for employers with 20 or more employees on more than 50% of its typical business days in the previous calendar year are subject to its requirements.
 Both full and part-time employees are counted to determine whether a plan is subject to COBRA.
 Each part-time employee is counted as a fraction of an employee, with the fraction equal to the number of hours that the part-time employee worked divided by the hours an employee must work to be considered full-time.